 Little Green Mochi and Personal Pan Pizza – Pan Galactic Pizza Port is the first pizza restaurant in the solar system, setting up shop as a counter service spot in Tomorrowland at Tokyo Disneyland.
 Manager Tony Solaroni operates the PZ-5000 fully automatic pizza machine and takes orders.

-Crazy for Curry – We ate curry several times this trip to Tokyo Disney Resort.
-Another such meal was at Hungry Bear Restaurant in Westernland, which is my favorite spot for curry in either park.
-I also love the cozy interior, which feels fitting for Christmas and is inviting on a cold night before Dreamlights.
+Hungry Bear Curry – Another such curry meal was at Hungry Bear Restaurant in Westernland, which is my favorite counter service spot for curry in either park.

 The pork cutlet curry costs ¥1,100 and the chicken curry is ¥900.
 The Pistachio Cream & Pudding with Souvenir Cup cost ¥900.
-(We bought every variety of these–not for the dessert, but because the little cup is perfectly-sized for espresso, is dishwasher safe, and surprisingly high-quality.)
-The total current cost of this all is $21.45.
+(We bought every variety of these–not for the dessert, but because the little cup is perfectly-sized for espresso.)
+The total current cost of this all is $19.31.

-Gaston’s Feast – Since our last trip to Tokyo Disneyland, the park’s large expansion project has finished, with the Beauty and the Beast area (and more) opening.
-So of course we had to eat everything on the menu at La Taverne de Gaston.
+Gaston’s Feast – Of course we had to eat everything on the menu at La Taverne de Gaston in the new Beauty and the Beast area.
 Pictured here is the sausage ‘big bite’ croissant, french toast/grilled cheese sandwich, sweet mousse, hunter’s pie, and apple-caramel churro.

 It’s probably obvious to regular readers, but we are huge fans of Tokyo Disneyland and DisneySea.
 For years, we’ve been imploring diehard Disney fans to visit these parks, which are our two favorite theme parks in the world.
 They are a breath of fresh air for Walt Disney World fans who have become disillusioned with price increases and all the nickel & diming.
 (A few years ago, we wrote “Want to Recapture the Disney Magic?
 Visit Japan,” which underscores all of this.)